dineshsnkumar/microservice-goflights/customers/README.md

 - Users can register and manage their profile
 - Listing of flights based on origin, destination, travel dates and number of travellers
 - Users can book a flight

-### TODO
-- Need to sync different modules of microservices into a single repository